Large-Vocabulary Segmentation for Medical Images with Text Prompts: Method

-\textbf{Specialist Model.} We take nnU-Net~\cite{nnUNET} as a strong baseline for comparison, which specializes in a series of configurations for each dataset.
-For a comprehensive evaluation, we train one nnU-Net model on each of the datasets.
-Note that, following~\cite{Totalsegmentator}, we split Totalsegmentator into 6 subsets and train 6 different nnU-Net models.
+We take nnU-Net~\cite{nnUNET}, U-Mamba~\cite{ma2024u} and SwinUNETR~\cite{SwinUNetr} as representative types of \textbf{specialist model} and strong baselines for comparison.
+For a comprehensive evaluation, we train one specialist model on each of the datasets.
+Note that, following~\cite{Totalsegmentator}, we split Totalsegmentator into 6 subsets and treat them as different datasets.
 Similarly, datasets such as CHAOS with both MRI and CT images are treated as two different datasets.
-When training nnU-Nets on each dataset, we adopt a multi-class segmentation setting and deliver the masks of all categories in this dataset at once.
-We derive the optimal network architecture and pre-processing pipeline with the default setting of nnU-Net.
-The detailed network design is shown in supplementary material Table~\ref{tab:nnunet_config} and Table~\ref{tab:nnunet_config2}.
-In summary, we train an assemble of 72 nnU-Nets, that are customized on each dataset and serve as the competitive baseline for evaluation.
-We adopt the latest official implementation of nnU-Net v2\footnote{https://github.com/MIC-DKFZ/nnUNet/} in practice.
-In zero-shot evaluation,
+When training specialist models on each dataset, we adopt a multi-class segmentation setting and deliver the masks of all categories in this dataset at once.
+We derive the optimal network architecture and pre-processing pipeline with the default setting of each specialist model.
+We present the detailed network design of nnU-Nets in Supplementary Table 26 and Table 27 for a straightforward comparison.
+In summary, we train an ensemble of 72 models for each type of specialist model, that are customized on each dataset.
+We adopt the latest official implementation of nnU-Net v2 and U-Mamba in practice.
+The SwinUNETR is adopted to the same auto-configuration framework as U-Mamba.

-\textbf{Interactive Segmentation Model.} We take MedSAM~\cite{MedSAM} as a representative interactive universal segmentation model as baseline.
+We take MedSAM~\cite{MedSAM} as a representative \textbf{interactive segmentation model} and competitive baseline.
 MedSAM finetunes SAM~\cite{SAM} on 86 segmentation datasets, and supports 2D medical image segmentation with box prompts.
-We follow the official implement\footnote{https://github.com/bowang-lab/MedSAM} to process and infer image slice by slice, and calculate the metrics on the finally stacked 3D prediction.
-For each single target on a slice, to simulate box prompts towards it, we both take the minimum rectangle containing the ground truth segmentation (Tight), and following the official data augmentation procedure, randomly shift each corner up to 8\% of the whole image resolution (Loose).
-In addition, we consider directly use the tight box prompts as prediction (Oracle Box).
+We follow the official implementation to process and infer image slice by slice, and calculate the metrics on the finally stacked 3D prediction.
+For each single target on a slice, to simulate box prompts towards it, we both take the minimum rectangle containing the ground truth segmentation (Tight), and follow the official data augmentation procedure, randomly shift each corner up to 8\% of the whole image resolution (Loose).
+In addition, we consider directly using the tight box prompts as predictions (Oracle Box).

+We take BiomedParse~\cite{zhao2024foundation}, a concurrent \textbf{text-prompted segmentation model} for 2D biomedical images, as a baseline.
+We follow the official implementation for data processing, inference, and post-filtering.
+Similar to MedSAM, we process and infer image slice by slice, and calculate the metrics on the finally stacked 3D prediction.
+As BiomedParse may fail to detect the target on the slice, we evaluate it under two settings: only prompt target present in the current slice (Oracle) and prompt all the targets available in the dataset and post-filter out potential false positive predictions by p-values.

-\subsubsection{Evaluation Protocols}
+\subsection{Evaluation Protocols}